sabir22/Yandex-Vision-API-.net-example/README.md

 https://yandex.ru/legal/cloud_oferta/
 https://yandex.ru/legal/cloud_aup/

-This solution was made as example of "how to" work with OCR recognition from Yandex - Yandex Visin service.
+This solution was made as example of "how to" work with OCR recognition from Yandex - Yandex Vision service.

 First you need to read basic instruction - about what you will work with and how to get authentication options: https://cloud.yandex.ru/docs/vision/